neshko31/Handwriting-OCR/README.md

-# Cursive-Handwriting-OCR
+# NANS-Project

-A robust Optical Character Recognition (OCR) model designed to accurately recognize and extract text from images containing characters in both Cyrillic and Latin alphabets.
+An Optical Character Recognition (OCR) model that is used for recognizing and extracting text from images containing characters in both Cyrillic and Latin alphabets.
 Built as a project for NANS subject on Faculty of Technical Sciences in Novi Sad.

 ## Features

 - **Dual-script support**: Recognizes both Cyrillic and Latin characters
-- **High accuracy**: Optimized for reliable text extraction
+- **Designed algorithm**: Row extraction algorithm
 - **Flexible input**: Supports various image formats
 - **Preprocessing**: Built-in image enhancement for better recognition